rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 6. To verify the new device in the MyRackspace portal, enter the passcode in the portal's **Verification** pop-up dialog box.

-    **Note:** When you add an OTP device, it is the default method for an authentication.
-If you do not want it to be the default method or if you do not want to be logged out of your account when you verify the passcode, clear the **Make this my default authentication method** check box.
+    **Note:** When you add a mobile password device, mobile passeord is the default method for an authentication.
+If you do not want this to be the default method or if you do not want to be logged out of your account when you verify the passcode, clear the **Make this my default authentication method** check box.

     You can update the default authentication method on the **Account Settings** page.